GEO511-2021/2021_case_studies-ryan-zhenqi-zhou/Final Project/Project_Proposal.md

 ![](https://callisto.ggsrv.com/imgsrv/FastFetch/UBER1/ZI-5TQT-2020-JUL01-IDSI-3086-1)

-This two image proposed several factors related the pedestrian shed and walking route environment, which I can use.
+This two images proposed several factors related to the pedestrian shed and walking route environment, which I can use.

 ## Example 3